(Photo: Luis Alberto Hernandez/ AP)

 According to TeleSUR, teachers from the dissident union, Coordinadora Nacional de Trabajadores de la Educacion (CNTE), "had set up the blockade as part of protests over an education reform implemented by President Enrique Pena Nieto and the arrest of several of the unions' leaders over the past week," which they said, were politically motivated.

-Police denied that the original shots were fired by them.
+Police denied that they fired the original shots.
 "Mexico's National Security Commission originally said in a statement that the police officers involved in the operation near the town of Nochixtlan were not carrying guns," BBC reports.
 "But federal police chief Enrique Galindo later said that an armed unit was deployed after shots were fired at the police and the protesters by 'unidentified people' not linked to the demonstration."

-TeleSUR further reports: "Another clash between demonstrators and police took place in the city port of Salina Cruz, in Oaxaca as well, where another group of teachers were blockading a road that connects the state with its neighbors on the Pacific coast.
-Local media also reported dozens of injured protesting teachers and dozens of arrests, however authorities have not said anything on this case."
+TeleSUR further reports: "Another clash between demonstrators and police took place in the city port of Salina Cruz, in Oaxaca as well, where another group of teachers was blockading a road that connects the state with its neighbors on the Pacific coast.
+Local media also reported dozens of injured protesting teachers and dozens of arrests; however, authorities have not said anything on this case."

-Blockades were erected across Oaxaca in recent days and on Friday thousands of teachers marched in Mexico City to protest the controversial reforms.
+Blockadeshave been erected across Oaxaca in recent days, and on Friday, thousands of teachers marched in Mexico City to protest the controversial reforms.

-During that demonstration, activists read a letter that was signed by hundreds of global academic, religious, popular, student, human and social rights organizations condemning the "brutal repression" exerted against teachers.
+During that demonstration, activists read a letter signed by hundreds of global academic, religious, popular, student, human, and social rights organizations condemning the "brutal repression" exerted against teachers.

 "We think that the authorities must commit to dialogue, recognizing the just demands of the teachers' movement, and not to force to solve this and any other conflict, especially in a country marked by violence and impunity," the letter states.